nipy/nibabel/doc/source/dicom/dicom_intro.rst

 For example, there is a DIMSE service called "C-ECHO" that requests confirmation from the responding application that the echo message arrived.

-The definition of the DIMSE services specifies, for DIMSE service, whether the DIMSE set of commands should be followed by a data set.
+The definition of the DIMSE services specifies, for a particular DIMSE service, whether the DIMSE set of commands should be followed by a data set.

 In particular, the data set will be a full Information Object Definition's worth of data.